Recovering Structured Data From Superimposed Non-Linear Measurements: Introduction

 Due to limited knowledge of the non-linear distortions in \eqref{eq:intro:measurements}, there are some important situations where \eqref{eq:direct:lasso} fails to work.
 For example, if the wireless channel of a sensor network changes rapidly, the non-linearities $\fobs_j$ may involve unknown sign-changes $\sp{\a_i^j}{\grtr} \mapsto - \sp{\a_i^j}{\grtr}$.
 Such a scenario is problematic for Algorithm~\ref{algo:direct}, since a simple superposition $\adir_i = \sum_{j = 1}^M \a_i^j$ does not account for possible sign-flips.
 As a way out, one may rather try fit each node of \eqref{eq:intro:measurements} \emph{individually}.
 This strategy leads to the following algorithm:

 The constraint of \eqref{eq:lifting:l1l2lasso} involves the $\l{1,2}$-norm of the matrix $[\x^1 \cdots \x^M] \in \R^{n \times M}$ which is defined by

 where $x_l^j$ denotes the $l$-th entry of $\x^j \in \R^n$.
 The purpose of this $\l{2}$-group constraint is to enforce a certain ``coupling'' between all vectors, since every node of \eqref{eq:intro:measurements} is actually supposed to communicate the same source $\grtr$.
 Compared to the direct method, the optimization program of Algorithm~\ref{algo:lifting} operates in the higher dimensional (``lifted'') matrix space of $\R^{n\times M}$, which also explains the term ``lifting method.''
-This feature comes along with additional computational burdens, but we shall see in Section~\ref{sec:results} that the flexibility of \eqref{eq:lifting:l1l2lasso} in turn allows us to handle more difficult situations than \eqref{eq:direct:lasso}.
+This feature comes along with additional computational burdens, but we will see in Section~\ref{sec:results} that the flexibility of \eqref{eq:lifting:l1l2lasso} in turn allows us to handle more difficult situations than \eqref{eq:direct:lasso}.
+Finally, we note that the optional step in Algorithm~\ref{algo:lifting} provides a common strategy to compute an explicit estimator of (the direction of) $\grtr$ from the solution of \eqref{eq:lifting:l1l2lasso}.